 The following document highlights all of the resources you may need to support you in your ownership of a young puppy.
 The early days of socializing and training are very important to set the stage for your furry-friend experience moving forward.
 If you have any questions about any of the topics found here, please call the clinic to speak to one of our staff: 780-594-5212

 Puppies need a series of vaccine boosters at 8, 12 and 16 weeks.
-Puppies receive antibodies from their mother, which protect them from certain viruses.
-However, this protection goes away as the puppy gets older.
-This maternal protection can interfere with vaccines given to a puppy which is why repeated boosters are needed to ensure that the puppy is able to develop its own immune response.
 Once a puppy is finished his or her puppy series, they are then vaccinated again yearly thereafter.

-Intestinal Parasites: Dewormer is a product that is used to kill certain types of internal worms such as roundworms and hookworms.
-Some internal parasites are transmitted from the mother to her pups in her milk and so it is very important that puppies have proper deworming.
+Intestinal Parasites: Internal parasites are transmitted from the mother to her pups in her milk and so it is important that puppies have proper deworming after they are adopted.
 Sometimes a puppy will have signs such as vomiting or diarrhea but most often there is no evidence of a parasitic infection.
-Many people believe that you will see worms in the feces when a dog has an infection but this is very rare and usually only after a dewormer has been given.
 With a truly severe infection, a puppy can die from intestinal parasites.
 Your veterinarian will deworm your puppy with each vaccine in the puppy series and may recommend more frequent deworming if needed.

 External Parasites: Fleas and ticks are a common issue in dogs and can be prevented with the use of preventatives.
 Please ask your veterinarian about products that are available and when to use them.

 Puppies should be fed a diet that is labelled for growth